Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Physical meanings of the asymptotic coefficients and their dependence on temperature.

-of its integrated density of states.
-Quantum effects dominate at low temperatures and become increasingly weaker at intermediate and high temperatures.
-Accordingly, the thermal properties of the ideal Fermi gas approaches those of the ideal Maxwell--Boltzmann gas in the high-temperature limit, $T\to\infty$.
-For example, in this limit the thermal entropy density of the ideal Fermi gas grows, to leading order, proportional to $T^{d/2}$ for fixed $\mu$ and proportional to $\ln(T)$ for fixed $\rho$, in symbols,
+for its integrated density of states.
+Quantum effects dominate at low temperatures and become weaker at higher temperatures.
+Accordingly, the properties of the ideal Fermi gas approach those of the ideal Maxwell--Boltzmann gas in the high-temperature limit, $T\to\infty$.
+For example, in this limit the thermal entropy density of the ideal Fermi gas grows, to leading order, proportional to $T^{d/2}$ at fixed $\mu$ and proportional to $\ln(T)$ for fixed $\rho$, in symbols,